aidenpike/schoolprojects/Coding-Solutions-to-IPO-Charts/README.md

 ## Refinements
 - Made indentation a lot cleaner.
-- Defined all variables upfront.
-- Made it to where all inputs can be put on one line for each scenario.

 ## Additions
 - Added small detail: shorthand if/else statement for overdraft on scenario 1.